 Blood Fire Vapor Smoke

 Named a Kirkus Reviews Best Book of the Year, Blood Fire Vapor Smoke reveals the shadow of global toxic masculinity and the long mercy of our most intimate relationships.
 A cycle akin to the seasons of a life, Blood Fire Vapor Smoke asks questions of the ancient struggle between life and death amidst landscapes new and old.
 Does ultimate forgiveness answer to ultimate violence in the world?
 What is the nature of grace?
 Who determines the fates that move us?
 A collection of stories opening upon the inner world with the abandon and gravity involved in personal and collective responsibility, the book responds to the present age of enragement, and the collapsing binary of two hungers: violence and forgiveness.
 Blood Fire Vapor Smoke considers the human myth of regeneration through violence, and the aftermath of loneliness, love, and yearning found in a more merciful expression of human existence.
-Violence is caught by love, and changed, transcended, and transformed into a yearning for restoration, atonement, and the fusion embodied in the true power of community, humility, and greater humanity.
+Violence is caught by love, and changed, transcended, and transformed into a yearning for restoration, atonement, and the beauty embodied in the true power of community, humility, and greater humanity.
 The characters in each of the four sections of this collection of stories and one long poem, pass through thresholds of knowledge and responsibility.
 Asking not what life owes them, but what they may receive from life, and in the end, just how they are responsible for life, those who people this collection cross into unforeseen places of mystery, mercy, and grace.

 In Blood Fire Vapor Smoke, beyond our inevitable compulsions toward violent ends, healing calls, beckoning us toward a crossroads where we turn and face one another, finding the beauty and strength to serve and love one another again.